SudattaHor/2022_microsoft_ionq_challenge/Quantum Connect 4/README.md

 iQuHACK is my first-ever hackathon, and I'm very pleased.
 I didn't even know how the mechanics of quantum computing could apply to games at the start, but with my teammates' support here I am.
 I'll definitely be back next year! -Derek

 My experience was unforgettable!
-I had so much fun, and I am so grateful for iQuHack and my awesome teammates! - Mayank
+I had so much fun coding, and I am so grateful for iQuHack and my awesome teammates! - Mayank

 ## Resources